natashabatalha/PandExo/README.rst

 Tools to help the community with planning exoplanet observations.

-PandExo is both an online tool and a python package for generating instrument simulations of JWST’s NIRSpec, NIRCam, NIRISS and NIRCam and HST WFC3.
+PandExo is both an online tool and a python package for generating instrument simulations of JWST’s NIRSpec, NIRCam, NIRISS, and MIRI and HST WFC3.
 It uses throughput calculations from STScI’s Exposure Time Calculator, Pandeia: Pandeia + Exoplanets = PandExo.
 This documentation contains information on how to download, install and analyze PandExo output.

 Should I install PandExo or use the online interface?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~